Khalida Safarova: Career

 After her visits to the regions of Azerbaijan, the artist gave he first joint report exhibition with Mahmud Taghiyev in Baku in 1947.
 K. Safarova participated in the exhibition with about 70 paintings and graphics, more than 150 etudes, landscapes and still lifes.
 The submitted works include "Three oaks", "Before the rain", "Still life in the garden", "Still life in the vineyard".

 The artist's work also includes portraits.
 These include "Goalkeeper", "Portrait of Leyla Vakilova", "Portrait of Maral Rahmanzadeh", "Portrait of Mahmud Taghiyev" and others.
 She also worked on sports theme in the 1960s.
 Within the framework of this theme, she drew multi-figure compositions depicting football games, cycling, rowing.
 Her works "Gymnasts", "Relay", "Cyclist" (1969), "Footballers", "Chovken" are examples of this direction.

 Khalida Safarova created many still lifes and landscapes in the regions and villages of Azerbaijan.
 The artist's works "Rose Bouquet", "Roses and Cypress Tree", "After the Rain", "Plane Trees", "Apple-picking Girl" depicting the life of a village, have special importance.
 Her works reflect the nature of Absheron, Karabakh, Agdam and other regions of Azerbaijan.
 Landscapes from this series include "Foggy Morning", "Spring in Meadow", "Autumn Sun", "When Cotton Blooms" and others.
 Her painting "Fly, pigeons" has a special place among the themes of everyday life.

 The artist created the triptych "My Land" in the 1970s.
 The central part of the work is called "Stuffiness", and the outer parts are called "Morning" and "Evening".

 In 1985, Khalida Safarova traveled to France and described the landscapes and plains of the Seine.
 Reflecting the autumn in Provence, the artist created works such as "Autumn in Provence", "Arl Cafe", "Port of Marseille", "Marting Coast" and many others.
 She worked on the paintings "Paris Notre Dame", "Purple Night", "Site" in different variants.
-Some of her works during her visit to France were exhibited at the exhibition of French Embassy in Azerbaijan.
+Some of her works during her visit to France were exhibited at the exhibition of the French Embassy in Azerbaijan.

-Khalida Safarova's solo exhibitions were held in Baku in 1947 (with M. Taghiyev at National Art Museum of Azerbaijan), 1980 (dedicated to the 35th anniversary of her work), 1984 and 2002 (At French embassy), and in Moscow in 1988 (with M. Taghiyev).
+Khalida Safarova's solo exhibitions were held in Baku in 1947 (with M. Taghiyev at National Art Museum of Azerbaijan), 1980 (dedicated to the 35th anniversary of her work), 1984 and 2002 (At the French embassy), and in Moscow in 1988 (with M. Taghiyev).
 In addition, she participated in the V and VI Republican Exhibitions of Women Artists in Baku in 1945 and 1946.
-In different years of her career, the artist's works had been exhibited in Russia, Turkey, Romania, Hungary, Poland, Algeria, Israel] and other countries.
+In different years of her career, the artist's works have been exhibited in Russia, Turkey, Romania, Hungary, Poland, Algeria, Israel] and other countries.
 Her works are kept in the United States, Germany, Russia, Turkey, the Czech Republic, in a number of museums and private collections.